Interview with the Vampire (TV series): Writing and themes

 With AMC's intention of creating a universe out of Rice's work, show creator and writer Rolin Jones stated that the later books in The Vampire Chronicles influenced the decisions made when adapting the story and acknowledged the challenge between being loyal to the source material and keeping the story interesting to those who are familiar with it.
-Among the significant changes is Louis' background, which shifted from a white planter and African slave owner in the late 1700s to a mixed-race Creole pimp in Storyville, a red light district in early 20th-century New Orleans.
+Among the significant changes is Louis's background, which shifted from a white planter and slave owner in the late 1700s to a wealthy black brothel owner in Storyville, a red light district in early 20th-century New Orleans.
 Jones said that the changes were made to place the story in a "time period that was as exciting aesthetically as the 18th century was without digging into a plantation story that nobody really wanted to hear now".
 The series also embraces the queer relationship that exists in Rice's novels, unlike the 1994 film adaptation.
 On the relationship between the two lead characters, Jones stated that the show is a gothic romance and that he wanted to "write a very excitable, aggressive, toxic, beautiful love story".
-Critics praised the series' writing for avoiding color-blind casting and allowing the series to explore themes such as race, sexuality, history, and abuse.
+Critics praised the series's writing for avoiding color-blind casting and allowing the series to explore themes such as race, sexuality, history, and abuse.

+Other themes explored by the series are subjectivity and memory.
+With the tagline "memory is the monster", the first two seasons see Louis "recovering repressed memories and reliving the ones he could never forget" while being challenged by Daniel.
+The series shifts "the whole tone of the world" to Lestat's perspective for season three, in which Lestat refuses to confront his own memories until he's forced to.
+Speaking at the ATX Television Festival in 2026, Jones admitted that there was "an allergy in the [writer’s] room to the word truth".
+He went on to say that "there's nothing that's not not truthful" and "there are very few outright lies" in the show.